Saint

 art history

-Katie gained a PhD in Art History from The Open University in March 2025 with her thesis titled ‘Giotto and Non-Giotto in Nineteenth-Century Britain’.
-Her doctoral research was supported by CHASE, the Consortium of the Humanities and Arts South-east England.
+Katie’s doctoral research was supported by CHASE, the Consortium of the Humanities and Arts South-east England.
 Prior to that, she gained an MA in Art History with Distinction from the Open University in 2017.
-Her MA dissertation, titled 'How did Ugolino di Nerio's Santa Croce Polyptych challenge and change the art historical canon between 1780 and 1887?', was runner-up in the Association for Art History's post-graduate dissertation prize 2017.
-Katie holds a post-graduate Diploma in Art Gallery and Museum Studies from the University of Manchester.
-She has worked for a number of art galleries and museums including Barbican Art Gallery and Royal Collections Trust.
-Her first degree was in Fine Art (Edinburgh University and College of Art, MA).
+Her MA dissertation, titled ‘How did Ugolino di Nerio’s Santa Croce Polyptych challenge and change the art historical canon between 1780 and 1887?’, was runner-up in the Association for Art History’s post-graduate dissertation prize 2017.

 publications

-Treasures exhibition.
-An analysis of the display, reception and ideological function of works
+Katharine Ault, ‘“Figural fulfilment” at the 1857 Manchester Art Treasures exhibition.
+An analysis of the display, reception and ideological function of works misattributed to Giotto’, Journal of the History of Collections (2026, published online 11 April).

 Katharine Ault, ‘A Predella Panel from Cecco di Pietro’s Agnano Altarpiece’, The Burlington Magazine, November, No. 1064 (1991) pp. 766-770.